YasserHassan03/RISCV-CPU/README.md

 <img width="662" alt="Screenshot 2022-12-12 at 12 35 52" src="https://user-images.githubusercontent.com/116260803/207046709-8aafcf19-7cbc-48a6-9f66-cbe0b43898f8.png">

 The image (Also taken from lecture 7) above now shows a lower level, more in-depth view of the control unit.
 We can clearly see that it is now split into the Main decoder, which decodes opblock instuctions, and ALU decoder which decodes funct3 and funct7 bit 5.
-We can also see that the zero flag and branch signal.
+We can also see that the zero flag is *AND'ed* with the branch signal to result in PCSRC.
 We want PCSRC to be equal to 1 when the LSB of funct3 is 0 and the Zero flag is 1 or the when LSB of funct3 is 1 and the Zero flag is 0.
-This is the equivelant of XOR'ing the LSB of funct3 and the Zero flag.
-We then and this with the branch signal to ensure thatit is also a flag before PCSRC goes high.
+This is the equivelant of *XOR'ing* the LSB of funct3 and the Zero flag.
+We then *AND* this with the branch signal to ensure that it is also a flag before PCSRC goes high.

-Now, Let's look at the Main decoder, implemented as maindecoder.sv on this git.
+Now, let's look at the Main decoder, implemented as maindecoder.sv on this git.
 We defined all our defaults at the beginning and based on which instruction we are executing, we alter the appropriate control signal from default.
 An example of this is seen below using the branch instruction:

 ```verilog
    // Branch - B